Installation and SetupInstallation - Each User Installation - Multi-user Language Translations Personalize Your Templates

 Tip: It can be tempting to try to add power to driving forces, but usually it is far more effective to reduce or remove restraining forces.

-And the Force Field Analysis template is a simple, but effective tool to:
+Your Force Field Analysis template (ForceField.docx) is a simple, but effective tool to:

-the driving forces, and (more important) restraining forces - for anything influenced by human behavior.
+the driving forces, and (more important) the restraining forces for anything influenced by human behavior.

-the Force Field template can also be used for other purposes, such as:
+Your Force Field template can also be used for other purposes

 Use the middle columns to rate the respective powers of the opposing forces.